C3BI-pasteur-fr/python-solutions-1/source/Collection_Data_Types.rst

 ``+=`` operation.

 .. note::
-   even the results is the same ther is a subtelty to use augmented operator. in ``a operator= b`` python looks up ``a`` ’s value only once, so it is potentially faster than the ``a = a operator b``.
+   even the results is the same there is a subtelty to use augmented operator. in ``a operator= b`` python looks up ``a`` ’s value only once, so it is potentially faster than the ``a = a operator b``.